Trek Émonda Bikes Compared: Which One to Choose?

 *OCLV carbon is Trek’s patented carbon fiber process (learn more).

-ALR Émondas are great entry-level road bikes, thanks to their affordability.
-However, they are still a bit more expensive than less-known competitors.
+ALR Émondas are great entry-level road bikes, because they’re affordable.
+However, they’re still pricier than lesser-known brands.

-SLs are the best mid-range option.
+SLs offer the best mid-range value.
 They are slightly heavier than SLRs but about 25% cheaper.

 And SLRs are ideal for people who have more money to spend and don’t want to compromise.